Monthly Plug-In Sales Scorecard

 How many RAV4 EVs will be sold next month, or this year?
 No one knows as this is one of the hardest plug-ins to put your finger on – percentage wise no vehicle fluctuates more in sales month-to-month than the Toyota SUV.

-Honda Accord Plug-In: February say 24 Accords with plugs sell, which was a little less than the 27 moved in January.
+Honda Accord Plug-In: For March, just 18 Accord PHVs where sold, slipping from the 24 units last month – which was a little less than the 27 moved in January.

 The all-time, high water mark for sales in any one month was October of 2013 at 71 units.